-UTA is classified as a Research 1 University -- Highest Research Activity by the Carnegie Foundation for the Advancement of Teaching, and the College of Engineering plays a large role in that designation.
-Annual research expenditures for the College exceed $40 million, which accounts for the majority of research at the University.
-Overall engineering-related research expenditures for the University are more than $55 million.
+UTA is classified as a Research 1 University -- Highest Research Activity by the Carnegie Foundation for the Advancement of Teaching, and recently became just the fourth institution in the state to achieve designation as a Texas Tier One university, a significant milestone of excellence in academics and research that brings with it access to the state’s National Research University Fund.
+The College of Engineering is a large contributor to that distinction.
+Annual research expenditures for the College exceeded $41.5 million last year, which accounts for the majority of research at the University.
+Overall engineering-related research expenditures at UTA total more than $54.8 million.
 The College also hosts interdisciplinary research centers in aerodynamics, photonics, water and transportation, among others.
 Undergraduate students are encouraged to participate in research, and the College supports funded research experiences for undergraduates each year.

 - 13 fellows (3 charter fellows) of the National Academy of Inventors

 - 4 Members of the National Academy of Engineering